Year 11 2024

 Pathways to University

 If university is part of your career plan, there are many ways forward.
 The ATAR is used by universities to help them select students for their courses.
 In addition, an increasing number of students are using the Certificate IV at TAFE as a pathway to university.
-Portfolio Entry and University Preparation Courses are also valid pathways to University.
-Follow this link to further informatino on ATARs and University entry.
+Portfolio Entry, Auditions and University Preparation Courses can also be alternative pathways to University.
+Follow this link to further information on ATARs and University entry.

 University is not the only way

-A TAFE-Delivered Vocational Education and Training (TVET) course, enabes a head start on a career while School Based Apprenticeships and Traineeships (SABTs) combine paid work, training and school.
+A TAFE-Delivered Vocational Education and Training (TVET) course enables a head start on a career while School Based Apprenticeships and Traineeships (SBATs) combine paid work, training and school.
 They are available to all Year 10, 11 and 12 high school students.
-Follow this link for further informatin on TVET and SBATs.
+Follow this link for further information on TVET and SBATs.

 Year 11 Subject Application Processes